6808/6808.github.io/labs/lab3.md

 Observation 3: gross horizontal and vertical movements are more important than the exact path followed.

-Observation 4: time spent drawing any given part of a letter might be interesting, let\'s throw that in, too.
+Observation 4: (normalized) time spent drawing any given part of a letter might be interesting, let\'s throw that in, too.

 So our representation is based on dividing the gesture into thirds horizontally and vertically, as follows: